EENI Global Business School

 Safeguard Measures - WTO Agreement on Safeguards (SG)

-The application of a safeguard measure by a country implies the temporary suspension of the multilateral concessions (World Trade Organization), as long as a series of conditions are met.
+The application of a safeguard measure by a country implies the temporary suspension of the multilateral concessions (WTO), as long as a series of conditions are met.

 The country of the importer must conduct an investigation and demonstrate that the increase in imports of that product could be a threat to the local manufacturers.